plaincode

-Visualize the hidden world of magnetic flux (3GS or later!)!
+Visualize the hidden world of magnetic flux.
 It can be nicely used to visualize the direction and strength of the magnetic field of random objects around you.
 With limitations (see below) it can be used as a metal detector to find electric lines or pipes in the wall (always good to check a wall before drilling in, at least better with this than not to check at all).
-Another application is to use this tool as a rough estimate of your north-south position on earth without using the GPS - just by measuring the local earth magnetic declination (in contrast to GPS in general it works while flying a long trip in a plane to check how the declination changes).
+Another application is to use this tool as a rough estimate of your north-south position on earth without using the GPS – just by measuring the local earth magnetic inclination (in contrast to GPS in general it works while flying a long trip in a plane to check how the inclination changes).

 User Manual